BenLiyanage/vagrant-python37/projects/terraform/README.md

 # Limitations

-There are currently a couple limitations with this setup.
  Note that this configuration is not a battle hardened production configuration, but a showcase of my docker and terraform ability.
 Feel free to ask me about mitigating any of these issues.